python-can-define-radio/sdr-course/README.md

  - [PlutoSDR](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html#eb-overview)  -- Second recommendation due to full-duplex ability
  - [HackRF One](https://hackrf.readthedocs.io/en/latest/faq.html) -- half-duplex
  - Nooelec NESDR SMArt: receive only

+## Related hardware:

+- [Flipper Zero](https://flipperzero.one/) -- Very beginner friendly.
+Has its own software ecosystem, so the lessons in this repository may not be applicable.